Parsippany High School: Athletics

 The school participates in a joint ice hockey team in which Parsippany Hills High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The boys cross country running team won the Group III state championship in 1982.

 The 1986 softball team finished the season 27-3 after winning the Group III state title by defeating Central Regional High School by a score of 6-0 in the championship game at Trenton State College.
 NJ.com / The Star-Ledger ranked Parsippany as their number-one softball team in the state in 1986.

 The boys' basketball team won the Group III state championship in 1999, after coming back from five point deficit in the final minute of the game to defeat Lawrence High School by a score of 57-55 in the final game of the tournament` and advanced to the Tournament of Champions as the fifth seed, falling in the quarterfinals to fourth-seed Holmdel High School by a score of 77-55 to finish the season with a record of 20-7.

-The wrestling team won the North II Group II state sectional title in 1999 and 2000, and won the North I Group II title in 2009 The team won the 2000 North II, Group III with a 29-26 win over Rahway High School in the tournament final.
+The boys' wrestling team won the North II Group II state sectional title in 1999 and 2000, and won the North I Group II title in 2009.
+The team won the 2000 North II, Group III with a 29-26 win over Rahway High School in the tournament final.

-The girls track team won the indoor track Group II state championship in 2004 (as co-champion).
+The girls' track team won the indoor track Group II state championship in 2004 (as co-champion).

 The girls' outdoor track and field team won the Group II state championship in 2006.

 The school's marching band won the USBands Group IV A National & NJ State Championships in 2015 with their program Cloud 9.